Archdiocese of Cotabato

-The Archdiocese of Cotabato is a Latin Catholic metropolitan archdiocese of the Catholic Church on the island of Mindanao, the Philippines.
-The archdiocese includes North Cotabato (also known as the P-PALMA area) and the municipality of Banisilan, Cotabato.
+The Metropolitan Archdiocese of Cotabato is a Latin Catholic metropolitan archdiocese of the Catholic Church on the island of Mindanao, the Philippines.
+The archdiocese includes Cotabato City, Maguindanao del Norte, Maguindanao del Sur, western Cotabato, and Sultan Kudarat (except for Columbio and Milbuk, Palimbang.

 Its seat is the Cathedral of the Immaculate Conception in Cotabato City.
 The Archbishop's Palace is at 158 Sinsuat Avenue, Rosary Heights, Cotabato City.

 History

 On 11 August 1950, the Territorial Prelature of Cotabato and Sulu was formed out of the Diocese of Zamboanga.
 The Territorial prelature included the three provinces of North Cotabato, Sultan Kudarat and Maguindanao.

 On 28 October 1953 it was renamed Territorial Prelature of Cotabato when it lost territory to the new the Apostolic Prefecture of Sulu.
 It lost territory again on 17 December 1960 to establish the Territorial Prelature of Marbel.

-On 5 November 1979, Pope John Paul II elevated the Diocese of Cotabato into Metropolitan Archdiocese of Cotabato.
+On 5 November 1979, Pope John Paul II elevated the Diocese of Cotabato to the Metropolitan Archdiocese of Cotabato.